cellfinder-core API#

 Training the network#

-The training data needed are matched pairs (signal & background) of small (usually 50 x 50 x 100μm) images centered on the coordinate of candidate cells.
+The training data needed are matched pairs (signal & background) of small (usually 50 x 50 x 100μm) images centred on the coordinate of candidate cells.
 These can be generated however you like, but we recommend the napari plugin.

-comes with a 50-layer ResNet trained on ~100,000 data points
+cellfinder.core comes with a 50-layer ResNet trained on ~100,000 data points from serial two-photon microscopy images of mouse brains (available here).

 Training the network is likely simpler using the napari plugin, but it is possible through the Python API.